Sabbatical sa Vatican

 - Congregation for the Clergy: Course for Formators; every Thursday afternoon, October to May; see http://www.clerus.va/content/clerus/it/notizie/corso-per-formatori-presso-la-congregazione-per-il-clero–si-par.html

 - Congregation for the Causes of Saints: Studium on the Theology, History and Canon Law of the Causes of Saints, held

 - Pontifical University of the Holy Cross, Center for Priestly Formation: courses for Formators, Matrimonial Pastoral Care, Ars Predicandi, etc.; different days or weeks throughout the year; see http://en.pusc.it/centri/centro-formazione-sacerdotale

 Every Priest deserves to visit Rome, the center of Catholicism, especially for some on-going formation.
-For those needing subsidy, kindly ask your Bishop permission to request for help from friends coming from your diocese and are now successful professionals in the US.
+For those needing subsidy, kindly ask your Bishop permission to request for help from friends originally from your diocese and who are now successful professionals in the US.
 They may donate through Friends of the Collegio, a IRS 501c3 tax-deductible organization.
 The website explains how this way they would be helping not only a specific Priest, but the whole Diocese and the Church back home.
 It also contains draft letters for this purpose, that you may simply edit and show to your Bishop, possibly for his signature.